melchiottbakery/mobileAppFinalProject/readme.md

 ## Welcome

-The user will first be directed to the welcome interface, and will see the welcome message regardless of whether they are logged in.
+The user will first be directed to the welcome screen, and will see the welcome message regardless of whether they are logged in.
 The user can click the button at the bottom of the screen to search for Japanese language schools near them.
 The search will be displayed to the user using the ActivityIndicator component.
 The results will be displayed in Google Maps in the form of markers.
 The result is that the location use permission will be requested when the user clicks for the first time.

 ## Library